magentanova/intro-to-apis/README.md

 ##Objectives

-  - Read and explore the documentation of APIs
+  * Read and explore the documentation of APIs
-  - Effectively implement Promise/Deferred objects
+  * Effectively implement the promise pattern
-  - Format retrieved data into HTML
+  * Format retrieved data into HTML

 ##Instructions